-- · We extended our Retail Card program agreements with Belk and QVC and launched our new program with Cathay Pacific. - We launched our Synchrony Car Care program in our Payment Solutions sales platform and extended our program agreement with Midas. - In our CareCredit sales platform, we acquired the Citi Health Card portfolio.
+• We extended our Retail Card program agreements with Belk, QVC and Evine, and launched our new programs with Cathay Pacific, Nissan and Infiniti, zulily and At Home.

+- We launched our Synchrony Car Care program in our Payment Solutions sales platform and extended our program agreements with Midas, MEGA Group USA, City Furniture, Yamaha, BrandsMart U.S.A. and Nautilus. - In our CareCredit sales platform, we acquired the Citi Health Card portfolio, renewed National Veterinary Associates and Mars Petcare in our network of providers and launched our new CareCredit Dual Card.